challfry/TheKraken/Docs/Managers Overview.md

 Cache images.
 Luckily, it appears that photo IDs can be created and deleted but the photo data for an id cannot be changed.

 ## Search Manager

+## Settings

+	- Network state -> connected to server, server addr text field
+	- Login state/ Who is logged in
+	- Saved Content to Post
+		- This is content the user created while offline (that is--onshore, mostly)
+		- Tweets, posts, seamails, faves, follows, reactions, Profile Edits, personal comments
+		- Not going to use SaveForLater with login, password change, password reset.
+		- Nor will it work with admin functions.
+	- Time Zone Info
+		- Does server time match phone time?
+		- If not, what do we show?
+	- Preference Settings
+		- ??
+	- Clear Cache

 # UI